Early Intervention Diagnostic Center Programs

 Early On of Michigan

 Early On is a component of IDEA-Part C that requires a statewide, comprehensive, coordinated interagency system of early intervention services for families with infants and toddlers, birth to age three, who have developmental delays and/or physical disabilities.
 This component is responsible for the diagnostic evaluation and development of Individual Family Service Plans (IFSP’s) that will assist families in obtaining needed services and resources provided by Public Health, Community Mental Health, Education, Social Services, and Medical Agencies.
 Early On requires that a Service Coordinator be identified to help families coordinate the services outlined in their family plan.
-If a child is determined eligible for early intervention special education services an Individual Education Plan (IEP) will be developed at the Individual Education Placement Team Meeting (IEPT).
+If a child is determined eligible for early intervention special education services, an Individual Family Service Plan (IFSP’) will be developed.
 With parental consent, infants and toddlers determined ineligible for special education early intervention services are referred to partner agencies for Part C services/service coordination.

 Early Intervention Program